rahafoundation/raha-homepage/README.md

 ## Architecture

-It's a static [Google AMP](https://www.ampproject.org/) site; the AMP subset of HTML in the `src/` directory, written in handlebars templates and with an internationalization layer.
-This gets built into a static site with very fast performance.
+Written in handlebars templates and with an internationalization layer.
+This gets built into a simple static site.

 ### Handlebars